F.C. Port Moresby

-FC Port Moresby is a semi-professional association football club based in Port Moresby, Papua New Guinea.
+FC Port Moresby is a semi-professional soccer club based in Port Moresby, Papua New Guinea.
 Founded in 2012, the club competed three times in the Papua New Guinea National Soccer League until the league split in 2016.
 Their best result came in their debut season, 2013, when they finished as runners-up behind Hekari United, losing 3–0 in the Grand Final.

 History

 In late 2012, it was reported that a club with the name of Port Moresby City FC had registered interest in the upcoming 2013 Papua New Guinea National Soccer League, but had as yet failed to pay the affiliation fee.
 However, on 6 January 2013, it was confirmed that the side, now operating under the name of Football Club Port Moresby, were officially registered as a debuting team ahead of the new season.

 Under coach Reggie Davani, the side made a slow start to life in the division, losing their opening match 2–0 against reigning champions Hekari United before going down the following weekend to Gigira Laitepo Morobe.
 However, a 3–0 victory over Eastern Stars, who had finished as runners-up in the two previous seasons, set a precedent, and the side would go unbeaten for the remainder of the season, aside from a match awarded against them in mid-March for failing to show.

 After striker Niel Hans scored five goals in a 7–0 thrashing of WNB Tavur in their final regular season match, the side went into the playoffs in fine form, having finished third in the table.
 Indeed, they managed to get past second-placed Besta PNG United in the semi-final after a 2–0 victory, despite a strong start from the development side.
 However, they would eventually fall 3–0 at the hands of Hekari in the Grand Final.